-While QuickBooks Desktop is quite restrictive on the acceptable file types for importing bank statement data as bank transactions, we've used the QuickBooks Web Connect File type that allows you to get your captured bank data files from AutoEntry into QuickBooks Desktop in bulk.
-Please Note: As of March 2020, importing statement data is not possible for users of QuickBooks Desktop 2017 (all) versions or older.
+While QuickBooks Desktop is quite restrictive on the acceptable file types for importing Bank Statement data as bank transactions, we've used the QuickBooks Web Connect File type that allows you to get your captured Bank Data files from AutoEntry into QuickBooks Desktop in bulk.

 Currency: Currently USD is the only supported currency.